 In addition, while we seek to align these disclosures with the recommendations of various third-party frameworks, such as the Task Force on Climate-Related Financial Disclosures, we cannot guarantee strict adherence to these framework recommendations.
 Additionally, our disclosures based on these frameworks may change due to revisions in framework requirements, availability of information, changes in our business or applicable governmental policy, or other factors, some of which may be beyond our control.
 Moreover, with regards to our participation in, or certification under, various frameworks, we may incur certain costs associated with such frameworks and cannot guarantee that such participation or certification will have the intended results on our or our products' ESG profile.
-In addition, the calculation of the methane leak loss rate disclosed in the 2021 ESG Report is based on ONE Future protocol, which is based on the EPA Greenhouse Gas Reporting Program currently in effect.
-We also calculate our Scope 1 emissions in accordance with the EPA Greenhouse Gas Program, which is subject to change, and revisions to this program could result in the calculation of increased emissions from our operations, which in turn could impact our ability to meet our Scope 1 and 2 GHG emission reduction goals on our proposed timeline.
-Scope 1 emissions are the Company's direct greenhouse gas emissions, and Scope 2 emissions are the Company's indirect greenhouse gas emissions associated with the purchase of electricity, steam, heat or cooling.
-With respect to its emissions goal, Antero Resources anticipates achieving Net Zero Scope 1 and Scope 2 emissions by 2025 through operational efficiencies and the purchase of carbon offsets; however, such goals are aspirational and we could face unexpected material costs as a result of our efforts to meet these goals.
-Moreover, given uncertainties related to the use of emerging technologies, the state of markets for and availability of verified quality carbon offsets, we cannot predict wh
+In addition, the calculation of the methane leak loss rate disclosed in the 2023 ESG Report is based on ONE Future protocol, which is based on the EPA Greenhouse Gas Reporting Program currently in effect.
+We also calculate our Scope 1 GHG emissions in accordance with the EPA Greenhouse Gas Program, which is subject to change, and revisions to this program could result in the calculation of increased emissions from our operations, which in turn could impact our ability to realize our Scope 1 and 2 GHG emission reductions on our proposed timeline.
+Scope 1 GHG emissions are the Company's direct greenhouse gas emissions, and Scope 2 GHG emissions are the Company's indirect greenhouse gas emissions associated with the purchase of electricity, steam, heat or cooling.
+Antero Resources anticipates achieving Net Zero Scope 1 and Scope 2 GHG emissions by the end of 2025 through operational efficiencies and the purchase of carbon offsets; however, achieving Net Zero Scope 1 and Scope 2 GHG emissions is aspirational and we could face unexpected material costs as a result of our efforts to do so.
+Moreover, given uncertainties related to the use of emerging technologies, the state of markets for and availability of verified quality carbon offsets, we cannot predict whether or not we will be able to achieve Net Zero Scope 1 and Scope 2 GHG emissions in a timely fashion, if at all, or whether any offsets we purchase will ultimately achieve the emission reduction it represents.

-This Proxy Statement and the 2021 ESG Report contain statements based on hypothetical or severely adverse scenarios and assumptions, and these statements should not necessarily be viewed as being representative of current or actual risk or forecasts of expected risk.
+This Proxy Statement and the 2023 ESG Report contain statements based on hypothetical or severely adverse scenarios and assumptions, and these statements should not necessarily be viewed as being representative of current or actual risk or forecasts of expected risk.
 These scenarios cannot account for the entire realm of possible risks and have been selected based on what we believe to be a reasonable range of possible circumstances based on information currently available to us and the reasonableness of assumptions inherent in certain scenarios; however, our selection of scenarios may change over time as circumstances change.
-While future events discussed in this Proxy Statement or the 2021 ESG Report may be significant, any significance should not be read as necessarily rising to the level of materiality of certain disclosures included in Antero Resources' SEC filings.
+While future events discussed in this Proxy Statement or the 2023 ESG Report may be significant, and with respect to which we may even use the word "material" or similar concepts of "materiality," any potential significance should not be read as necessarily rising to the level of "materiality" of certain disclosures included in Antero Resources' SEC